PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 Note that if you had previously configured your PlanktoScope's Raspberry Pi to connect to a Wi-Fi network, it will not make its own isolated Wi-Fi network.
 On the Wi-Fi network it's connected to, it should be accessible at <http://pkscope.local> (if you're accessing it from a device and web browser with mDNS support, assuming the device is on the same network), assuming that no other PlanktoScope is connected to the same network.
 If multiple PlanktoScopes are connected to the same network, open <http://pkscope.local> and read the web page's "Wrong PlanktoScope?" section for instructions on what URL to use; you can determine your PlanktoScope's name by connecting a display to its Raspberry Pi, booting up the Raspberry Pi, and reading the name from the login prompt (e.g. if it says `pkscope-chain-list-27764 login:`, then the PlanktoScope is named `pkscope-chain-list-27764`).

 You will only be able to access the PlanktoScope's graphical user interface by plugging in a display and keyboard and mouse to the Raspberry Pi if you had previously used a "Raspberry Pi OS with desktop" or "Raspberry Pi OS with desktop and recommended software" SD card image as the base for the PlanktoScope software's setup script.
 In that case, you can open a web browser window on the Raspberry Pi and open <http://localhost> or any of the previously-listed URLs.

+## Next steps

+Now that you have installed the software and accessed the PlanktoScope software's user interface from your web browser, you should proceed to our guide for [configuring your PlanktoScope](config.md).